neilm-fourjs/business_app/README.md

 # Business Application Demos
-You can build using the GeneroStudio project file businessApp.4pw

 This demos also uses the g2_lib, njm_demo_db and dynMaint for the database and library code, so make sure to also check that out.

-On Linux you can use the makefile to build and run using the businessApp.4pw
+You can build using the GeneroStudio project file or on Linux you can use the makefile ( which will use the GeneroStudio project file )

 # Building:
 Set the Genero Environment then: